holochain/holochain-rust/doc/holochain_101/src/zome/api_functions.md

 Enables the signing of some piece of data, with the private keys associated with the acting agent.

+### Encrypt

+Canonical name: `encrypt`

+Not yet available.

+Enables the encryption of some piece of data, with the private keys associated with the acting agent.

+### Decrypt

+Canonical name: `decrypt`

+Not yet available.

+Enables the decryption of some piece of data, with the private keys associated with the acting agent.

 ### Verify Signature

 Canonical name: `verify_signature`